 Most maples will adapt to many soil types (although Japanese maples can be pickier), but they don’t like soil that drains poorly and may struggle in heavy clay.

-If you aren’t sure how well your soil drains, dig a 12” square hole 12” deep in the same area where you want to plant.
+If you aren’t sure how well drained your soil is, dig a hole – 12” square hole 12” deep in the same area where you want to plant.
 Fill the hole with water and time how long it takes to drain out.
-The water level should go down at least 1” per hour for good drainage.
+The water level should go down at least 1” per hour for well drained soil.

 You also need to consider how much sunlight your tree needs.
 Most maples can adapt to shaded areas but will have more branching and foliage in sunny areas.
 Japanese maples are more likely to do well with afternoon shade, especially as saplings.